Auto Mechanic

 My dad bought me a 2011 vw golf for 3000 at an auction that sells cars that have been in accidents, the insurance appraiser estimated that it would cost 18000 to fix the car (mostly body work) Is it possible that the appraiser over estimated?

-Asked by Silvia almost 11 years ago
+Asked by Silvia over 11 years ago

 I think the estimate could be close.
 Wrecked Vws are a nightmare.
 You could probably save a fair amount but having worked on tons of wrecked vws they rarely come out right.